Übel Blatt: Manga

 Written and illustrated by Etorouji Shiono, Übel Blatt began serialization in the semi-monthly Young Gangan in December 2004.
 It returned from a two-year hiatus in Monthly Big Gangan on December 24, 2011.
 The manga finished on March 25, 2019.
 Publisher Square Enix collected the chapters in 24 tankōbon volumes, beginning with volume 0 on July 25, 2005, and ending with volume 23 on June 25, 2019.

 A side-story titled Übel Blatt Gaiden was published in Young Gangan Big on August 25, 2011.
 In February 2014, Yen Press announced they had licensed Übel Blatt for English release in North America.
 They published the series in omnibus format of two volumes in one, with volume 0 (Japanese volumes 0 and 1) released in October 2014, and the last (Japanese volumes 22 and 23) on December 17, 2019.
-The manga was published in France by Ki-oon, who released the first volume on May 24, 2007 and the last one on October 3, 2019.
+The manga was published in France by Ki-oon, who released the first volume on May 24, 2007, and the last one on October 3, 2019.

 A sequel, titled Übel Blatt II: Knights of the Fallen King (ユーベルブラットII 死せる王の騎士団, Yūberu Buratto II: Shiseru Ō no Kishidan), began serialization in Monthly Big Gangan on February 24, 2024.
-Its chapters have been collected in three tankōbon volumes as of August 25, 2025.
+The sequel is set to end on October 23, 2026.
+Its chapters have been collected in four tankōbon volumes as of April 24, 2026.
 The sequel is published digitally in North America by Square Enix via their Manga Up!
 Global app.
+During their panel at Anime NYC 2026, Yen Press announced that they had also licensed the sequel for English publication.